grote/seedvault-LFB/README.md

 This is used to determine whether we already have a chunk, to count references to it and also for statistics.

-It could be implemented as a (joined?) table in the same database as the files cache.
+It could be implemented as a table in the same database as the files cache.

-* chunk ID (probably a hash/mac)
+* chunk ID (hex representation of the chunk's MAC)
 * reference count
 * size

-If the reference count of a chunk reaches `0`, we can delete it from storage as it isn't used by a backup anymore.
+If the reference count of a chunk reaches `0`, we can delete it from storage (after a successful backup) as it isn't used by a backup anymore.

 References are only stored in this local chunks cache.
-If the cache is lost (or not available after restoring), it can be repopulated by inspecting all backup archives and setting the reference count to the number of backup archives a chunk is referenced from.
+If the cache is lost (or not available after restoring), it can be repopulated by inspecting all backup snapshots and setting the reference count to the number of backup snapshots a chunk is referenced from.

-When making a backup pass and hitting the files cache, we need to check that all chunks are still available on storage.
+When making a backup run and hitting the files cache, we need to check that all chunks are still available on storage.

 ## Remote Files

 All types of files written to backup storage have the following format:

-    ┏━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━┓
+    ┏━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
+    ┃         ┃ tink payload (with 40 bytes header)                          ┃
+    ┃ version ┃ ┏━━━━━━━━━━━━━━━┳━━━━━━┳━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━┓ ┃
-    ┃ version byte ┃ encrypted stream key (40 bytes)  ┃ encrypted payload ┃
+    ┃  byte   ┃ ┃ header length ┃ salt ┃ nonce prefix ┃ encrypted segments ┃ ┃
-    ┗━━━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━┛
+    ┃         ┃ ┗━━━━━━━━━━━━━━━┻━━━━━━┻━━━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━┛ ┃
+    ┗━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

-### Backup Archive
+### Backup Snapshot

-The backup archive contains metadata about a single backup and is written to the storage after a successful backup run.
+The backup snapshot contains metadata about a single backup and is written to the storage after a successful backup run.

 * version - the backup version
 * name - a name of the backup
-* files - a list of all files in this backup
+* media files - a list of all `MediaStore` files in this backup
-  * URI (includes authority and storage volume)
+  * media type (enum: images, video, audio or downloads)
+  * name (string)
-  * relative path
+  * relative path (string)
+  * last modified timestamp (long)
-  * name
+  * owner package name (string)
+  * is favorite (boolean)
-  * file size
+  * file size (long)
+  * storage volume (string)
   * ordered list of chunk IDs (to re-assemble the file)
+  * zip index (int)
+* document files - a list of all document files from external storage in this backup
+  * name (string)
+  * relative path (string)
+  * last modified timestamp (long)
+  * file size (long)
+  * storage volume (string)
+  * ordered list of chunk IDs (to re-assemble the file)
+  * zip index (int)
 * total size - sum of the size of all files, for stats
 * timeStart - when the backup run was started
 * timeEnd - when the backup run was finished

-TODO determine how this data will be serialized (e.g. JSON, protobuf, BDF)

-All backup archives are stored in an `/backups` folder.
+All backup snapshots are stored in the root folder.
 The filename is the timeStart timestamp.

 ### Chunks